deNBI/cloud-user-docs/wiki/Tutorials/Loadbalancer/index.md

 ![load balancer http pool monitor](images/30_loadbalancer_monitor.png)

+To make the load balancer reachable from the internet you need to associate a floating ip.
+With the public ip of your project comes a floating ip for the load balancer.
+This floating ip must be selected here to map the public ip to the load balancer.
+When the floating ip is associated your web-service should be reachable with a browser over the public IP or a FQDN if you have registered one for the IP address.

+#### https listener

+> [TIP]
+> - We recomment that you always use a secure conntection with https for your web services.
+For this to work, you need to setup a certificate in the reverse proxy.
+Please follow this [guide](add link) for a setup with letsencrypt.
+> - By default ports 80 and 443 are open for public IPs.
+> - Nginx must be setup properly to use the certificate and allow connections over port 443.

-Now you can add another listener for https to the load balancer if you want.
-Select the load balancer you want to create the listener for and select the 'Listeners' tab.
-Click on 'Create Listener' to open the listener creation panel.
+You can add another listener for https to the load balancer.
+Go to network and loadbalancers and select the loadbalancer you want to create the additional listener for.
+Select the 'Listeners' tab, click on 'Create Listener' to open the listener creation panel.

 ![create load balancer https listener](images/31_loadbalancer_listener443.png)

-As before use 'https' as name and select 'TCP' as protocol now use 443 as port.
+Name the listener 'https' and select 'TCP' as protocol, now use 443 as port.
 Name the pool 'https' and select the algorithm 'LEAST CONNECTIONS'.
 Select the reverse-proxy as a pool member and fill in port 443.
 Name the monitor https and select the type 'TCP'.
 By clicking on 'Create Listener' you create the listener for https.
-To make the load balancer reachable from the internet you need to associate a floating ip.
-With the public ip of your project comes a floating ip for the load balancer.
-This floating ip must be selected here to map the public ip to the load balancer.
-When the floating ip is associated your web-service should be reachable with a browser over the public IP or a FQDN if you have registered one for the IP address.

 ### openstack-cli